Wales vs USA predicted line-ups: Team news ahead of World Cup fixture

 How can I watch it?

 The game will air live on ITV 1, and it will stream live on ITVX – previously called ITV Hub.
+In the UK, the game will air live on ITV 1, and it will stream live on ITVX -- previously called ITV Hub.
+In the US, the match will be on Fox Sports, but will also be available on several streaming platforms such as Hulu + Live TV, fuboTV and Sling TV.

 What is the teams news?